 - Throw a dance party.

-Sometimes it’s just easy and fun to turn on some music and get goofy.
+Sometimes it’s just fun to turn on some music and get goofy.
 Dance around the house to any kind of music at all.
-Go up and down the radio dial looking for new songs to move to, or use music you already have loaded onto a computer or iPod set to “shuffle.”
+Look for new songs to move to, or use your favorite tunes.
+Better yet, challenge the family to a Just Dance competition.

 - Play “store.”

 Have the kids make their own play money or buy some at a dollar store.
 Each child can make their own store and take turns buying items from each other.
 Items can include toys they no longer want, trading cards, pictures they have drawn, anything.